marcusoftnet/marcusoftnet.github.io/_pages/about.md

 I have been into Open source on the .NET platform for quite some time.
 The main projects I've been into are:

 * [NancyFx](http://www.nancyfx.org) Nancy is the super-duper-happy-path library to small and awesome web applications using .NET.
 I absolutely love this framework and have committed small things to this.
 Very proud to be on the [list of committers](http://nancyfx.org/contribs.html).
 * [SpecFlow](http://www.specflow.org) SpecFlow is a great way to write specifications in english (using Cucumber) that then is translated to testing code of your choice.
-I’ve written a lot of blogposts about SpecFlow over the years and contributed the first version of the SpecFlow intellisense.
+I’ve written a lot of blog posts about SpecFlow over the years and contributed the first version of the SpecFlow intellisense.
 * [Simple.Data](https://github.com/markrendle/Simple.Data) I have commit code and written some [documentation](http://simplefx.org/simpledata/docs/pages/Test/Basics.htm) around this awesome data access framework.
 * [Pickles](http://www.picklesdoc.com/#!index.md) lets you generate a nice documentation from your SpecFlow specifications